 Legislation per 1 July 2021

-How the adjustment of the taxation of company car will take place over the next 5 years is shown in the table below:
+How the adjustment of the taxation of company car will take place over the next five years is shown in the table below:

 Payments by reimbursement to an employee for expenses for travel, entertainment, or any other service to be performed on behalf of the employer are taxable only to the extent that they are not actually expended in the performance of the service.
 Special rules apply for free housing provided by the employer.
-For some work-related benefits in kind, a limit of DKK 6,500 (2021) applies.
-Further there are special rules related to tax free allowances for travel costs and mileage.
+For some work-related benefits in kind, a limit of DKK 6,600 (2022) applies.
+Further, there are special rules related to tax-free allowances for travel costs and mileage.